Poulpes/onboarding/readme.md

 - **Team rotation**
 	Ideally we want everyone to have the opportunity to work with everyone.

-This planning optimisation occurs more or less on a weekly basis, according to new projects, new variables, etc..
-We currently have a Google Sheet Planning at the (root )
+This planning optimisation occurs more or less on a weekly basis, according to new projects, new variables, etc:
+- you can check the "planned planning" whenever you want at the root folder of the Team Drive
+-   We currently have a Google Sheet Planning at the root of the Team Drive.

 ### Meetings
 #### Weekly Meetings